-Elwood Pass is a high mountain pass at an elevation of 3.559m (11,676ft) above the sea level located in Rio Grande County, in southwestern Colorado, USA.
+Elwood Pass is a high mountain pass at an elevation of 3.559m (11,676ft) above the sea level located in Rio Grande County, in the U.S. state of Colorado.
 There are a few water crossings along the way.

 How long is the road to Elwood Pass in Colorado?

 Located within the Rio Grande National Forest, the road to the summit is totally unpaved.
 It’s called East Fork Road (FS 667).
 Starting at the paved Highway 160, the road to the summit is 28.80km (17.9 miles) long.
 The drive is very steep, hitting a 20% of maximum gradient through some of the ramps.
 The elevation gain is 1.334 meters.
 The average gradient is 4.63%.

 Is Elwood Pass in Colorado open?

 Set high in the San Juan Mountains, the road is impassable in winters.
 The road is narrow and the views are great.
 When the road is wet it tends to get slick.
 The drive is beautiful, but can be treacherous running along a high cliff.
 A minor trail, near the summit, climbs up to Summit Pass, at an elevation of 3.597m (11,801ft) above the sea level.

 Is the road to Elwood Pass in Colorado challenging?